W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vii-cause-and-effect/index.md

 ⁸The fearful *must* miscreate, because they [the fearful] misperceive creation.
 ⁹When you miscreate you are in pain.
 ¹⁰The cause and effect principle now becomes a real expediter, though only temporarily.
-¹¹Actually, ‘Cause’ is a term properly belonging to God, and His [God’s] ‘Effect’ is His [God’s] Son.
+¹¹Actually, “Cause’ is a term properly belonging to God, and His [God’s] “Effect’ is His [God’s] Son.
 ¹²This [God’s effect is God’s Son] entails a set of Cause and Effect relationships totally different from those [the cause and effect relationships] you introduce into miscreation.
 ¹³The fundamental conflict in this world, then, is between creation and miscreation.
 ¹⁴All fear is implicit in the second [miscreation], and all love in the first [creation].